-Posterior tibial tendonitis or posterior tibial tendon dysfunction (PTTD) is an inflammation and/or overstretching of the posterior tibial tendon in the foot.
-One of the most important functions of the posterior tibial tendon is to support the arch.
+A more progressive stage of this condition is called Posterior Tibial Tendon Dysfunction or PTTD.
 In PTTD the ability of the posterior tibial tendon to function properly is impaired resulting in flattening of the foot.
-This is condition is sometimes referred to as adult-acquired flatfoot because its the most common type of flatfoot that develops in adulthood.
+This is condition is sometimes referred to as adult-acquired flatfoot because it’s the most common type of flatfoot that develops in adulthood.

 Clinical examination often shows pain wtih direct pressure on the tendon, weakness of the muscle, a progressing flatfoot deformity, and inability to raise the heel while standing on the affected foot.
 Diagnostic imaging with x-rays, ultrasound and MRI will further evaluate the extent tendon injury and the resultant bone and joint changes.